MCDReforged/MCDReforged/docs/source/plugin_dev/classes/CommandError.rst

 CommandError
 ============

-Sometimes when executing a command, the MCDR command parsing system fail to parse the command for some reason.
+Sometimes when executing a command, the MCDR command parsing system might fail to parse the command for some reason.
 At that time if you have registered a error listener in the command tree node you will receive a CommandError instance.
 There are a few useful method of the CommandError instance for plugin developers

 Method
 ------